plece0/GoodTwitter-3/README.md

+# Known Issues

+The image viewer is broken, only displaying a coloured box.
+If anyone is able to fix this please post the file and I'll credit you.
+On some versions of Firefox twitter will display a warning saying that it can't load any further.
+The only way to bypass this is to use an older version of Firefox (ex: Watefox Classic, and maybe Pale Moon).

+---

 All Credit goes to Zusor for creating this, I only modded the useragent that allows the extension to work.
 Also thanks to R3n for fixing an issue where firefox would detect the extension as corrupt.